angrybacon/doomsday-wiki/markdown/articles/2023/03/01/megacy.md

 I'm on the draw.
 My opponent mulligans to 6 and casts a turn 1 :card[Blood Moon], which I have to let resolve.
-It's OK though because I have Petal, Dark Ritual and DD in hand.
+It's OK though because I have Petal, Dark Ritual and Dd in hand.
 I'm a total luck sack and I draw a swamp for turn.
 My opponent only has 2 cards in hand so I bet it's not Pyroblast + SSG.
 I go for the win immediately and get there.

 #### Game 2

 On the draw, I force a turn one :card[Chalice of the Void].
-I PT for DD on turn 1.
+I PT for Dd on turn 1.
 My opponent then hard casts an SSG, and I'm feeling pretty good about things.
-On turn 2 I cast DD off Cabal Ritual and build an LED pile (though can't go off this turn).
+On turn 2 I cast Dd off Cabal Ritual and build an LED pile (though can't go off this turn).
 My opponent does nothing on turn 3 and tells me "if you can kill me I can't stop you".
 I duress just to make sure (it's competitive REL after all!), and win that turn.